featherdex/featherdex/README.md

 rpcuser=[YOUR USERNAME]
 rpcpassword=[YOUR PASSWORD]
 ```

+The `rpcuser` and `rpcpassword` must be set in order to run the app.

 If your wallet is not in a standard location, you will have to open the settings in the app and select the Omnifeather conf file (`feathercoin.conf`).